CIS-566-Fall-2023/final-project/README.md

       - Lighting effect
       - Advanced features if possible
   - Milestone 3 (12/5 8 days):
+      - Polish
+      - Birds implmentation in Unity
-      - Polish + Merge everything
+      - Merge everything in Unity for demo
   ## Techniques:

   We will do our islands generations on Houdini